Fast quantum computation with all-to-all Hamiltonians: Preliminaries

 We aim to use $H(t)$ to simulate quantum circuits.
 We say unitary $U$ is a depth-$D$ quantum circuit if $U=U_D\cdots U_2 U_1$ where each layer $U_m$ consists of nonoverlapping two-qubit controlled-Z (CZ) gates $\mathrm{CZ}=I-2\ket{11}\bra{11}$, followed by arbitrary single-qubit rotations.
 Since they form a universal gate set, our results generalize to circuits with general finite-range entangling gates.

 In our protocols, we use $N=\mathrm{\Theta}(N_{\rm tot})$ qubits, a finite portion of the system, as ancillae that start the evolution in the all-zero state $\kzero$, and approximately returns to the same state.
 Information is processed in the other $N_{\rm d}=N_{\rm tot}-N$ data qubits.
-We assume a constant space overhead $N_{\rm d}=\mathrm{\Theta}(N)$ except for Corollary \ref{cor:space_time} below.
+Most of our results below use a constant space overhead $N_{\rm d}=\mathrm{\Theta}(N)$.
+Since our focus is the fundamental speed limit of all-to-all Hamiltonian dynamics, we assume perfect noiseless evolution throughout.